HAL: Inducing Human-likeness in LLMs with Alignment: Evaluating Human-likeness Training

 \section{Evaluating Human-likeness Training}

 To assess whether alignment with HAL leads to perceptible improvements in human-likeness, we conduct a controlled human evaluation.
-We focus on direct human judgments, using a Chatbot Arena–style A/B comparison, where participants interact with models and decide which one feels more human in conversation.
+We focus on direct human judgments, using a Chatbot Arena–style A/B comparison, where participants interact with two randomly selected models side by side and decide which one feels more human in conversation.